Item Number: #314

 Out of all the candlesticks produced in the American pattern, this popular 3″ Candlestick is still one of the easiest to find today.
-It has a simple and short design.
 The diameter of the base is approximately 4½”, so it is wider than it is tall.
 With a substantial base, it sits very securely on a tabletop.
-It was produced at the Fostoria glass factory from 1936 – 1982.

 After the Fostoria glass factory was shut down, some of their American 2056 moulds were sent to Dalzell Viking Glass.
 The 3″ Candlestick mould was one of the pieces sent for production under the Fostoria label.
 After Dalzell Viking Glass closed down operations in 1998, this mould was then sent to L. E. Smith Glass.
 Therefore, it is important to note that the 3″ Candlestick was not only made by Fostoria, but also by Dalzell Viking Glass and/or L. E. Smith Glass.

 Fostoria Glass primarily produced this candlestick in clear crystal.
-Dalzell Viking Glass also made it in a couple of different colors – a Pink (aka Cranberry) shade, and a Green color.
+Dalzell Viking Glass also made it in a couple of different colors – light Pink, and a Green color.